Abdur-Rahman-Apu/The-Garage/README.md

 # The-GARAGE website

-This website is a landing page for a car seller company .
+This website is a landing page for a car seller company.

 ### Live website link: [https://the-garage-store.netlify.app/](https://the-garage-store.netlify.app/)